 The sentencing judge will take the following non-exhaustive list of mitigating factors into consideration when determining the offender’s punishment:

 If the accused is facing a first time sexual assault sentence, the mandatory minimum sentence will be different than if the accused was previously convicted of an offence(s) listed in section 272(3) of the Code.
-Click here to see what the Code considers a previous offence.

 The minimum sentence for sexual assault offences depends on the circumstances and how the Crown proceeds to prosecute the case.
 The Crown can proceed by indictment or by summary conviction.
 The Crown proceeds by indictment when the offence is more serious.
 In contrast, summary conviction is considered when the situation is less serious and if a quicker judicial procedure is appropriate.
 Click on the offences in the table to learn more.